Global%20ECOM%20Synergies

 Most Amazon product launches fail within the first 30 days.

-Not because the product is bad, but because the strategy behind the launch is incomplete.
+Not because the product is bad, but because the launch strategy is weak.

 Why Most Amazon Product Launches Fail